mkafrin/coord-line/README.md

 When you start a new coord-line, you will see a green sphere where you are looking in game.
 This represents your "startPoint".
 You can press E to set it.
 The green sphere will now stay in place and a red sphere will appear, representing the "endPoint", and a blue line will connect the two.
 This line is the "coord-line" or line upon which the coordinates will be placed.
 You can press E again to set your endPoint.

 Now a purple sphere will appear in the center of the line.
 This is a coordinate, as the default number of coordinates on a coord-line is 1.
 To change this number, just use your scroll wheel.

-If you need to move your startPoint or endPoint, you can just look at them and use the arrow keys to move.
-The one your looking closest to will be the one that moves (NOTE: This has a range of 30m).
-You can also hold ctrl down while using the arrow keys to move the point slower.
+If you need to move your startPoint or endPoint, you can do that using the arrow keys to move the point left, right, forward, or back.
+R moves the point up and F moves it down.
+G will try and place the point on the ground.
+To select which point you are moving, you use the numbers 1 (startPoint), 2 (endPoint), and 3 (both).
+You can also hold ctrl down while moving the point to go slower.

 And that's it!
 Once you are satisfied with your coordline, just use `/coordline save`, fill in a name, and check out the `coordlines.txt` file in the coord-line folder.